RwenzoriPoker/PivxPoker/pivxPoker/README.md

 **The uploads folder needs to include an avatars file otherwise avatars will not work and it won't give you a good error to understand why they aren't working.**

-Database is mongoose and all the modle files are stored /models/
+Database is mongoose and all the model files are stored /models/

 The utils file is a little under utilized but includes a bunch of files that can be helpful and sometimes get included in other areas of the site.